 Regardless of how difficult it can be to staff nursing homes, these organizations are legally liable for the health, safety, and security of their residents.
 You may have spent valuable time and money on securing the right nursing home, and ensuring your family member or friend would find comfort there.
 If they do become hurt as a result of negligence and/or cruelty on part of the staff, you may be able to fight for financial compensation.

-At Hare Wynn, our accomplished team of personal injury attorneys understand how stressful and painful it can be to watch your loved one suffer in silence.
+At Hare Wynn, our aggressive Birmingham injury law firm understands how stressful and painful it can be to watch your loved one suffer in silence.
 For more than a hundred years, our attorneys have served as the voice for those who can no longer speak for themselves, fighting back against abusive and negligent treatment through the civil court system.
 Find out how we can help with your case today.